Learn how you can help ensure that the principle of due process endures this crisis

 This amicus brief tackles the important issue of how due process applies when a municipalities seizes property through civil asset forfeiture and does not grant the owner a prompt, post-seizure hearing.

-We thank the Institute for Justice, Mackinac Center for Public Policy, and DKY Liberty Project for joining this brief.
+Filed with Institute for Justice, Mackinac Center for Public Policy, and DKT Liberty Project.

 Due Process Institute also thanks Wesley Hottot, Marie Miller, and Keith Neely for their leadership in drafting this amicus brief.